pivot-access-ltd/bma-offline-docs/src/about-vm-hosting-5068.md

 Via the CLI, users can see more details about NUMA-bearing VM host resources and configure hugepages.
 Select the relevant "CLI" link in the top menu to access this information.
 [/tab]
+[tab version="snap-3.2,deb-3.2,snap-3.1,deb-3.1,snap-3.0,deb-3.0,snap-2.9,deb-2.9" view="CLI"]
+VM host management has been redesigned to support NUMA/SR-IOV configurations and hugepages from the API/CLI.
+Users can:

+1. See resources per NUMA node.
+2. See resources for VM hosts bearing NUMA nodes.
+3. See the alignment between VM host interfaces and NUMA nodes.
+4. Configure and use hugepages.

+[/tab]
+[/tabs]

 <a href="#heading--overcommit-resources"><h3 id="heading--overcommit-resources">About over-committed resources</h3></a>